The NEW Yankee Air Museum

 A Community Asset

 Finally, in addition to being a valuable educational resource and compelling attraction that brings visitors to our community, a greatly expanded Yankee Air Museum made possible by the Bomber Plant location will also be a significant new venue for community and corporate events with capacity for more than 1,000 persons.
+To view or download a high resolution PDF version of the proposed museum floorpan diagram, click here.

 There’s a lot of preservation and renovation work to be done… but together, we can do it!